Troll A platform: Construction

 Troll A was built by Norwegian Contractors for Norske Shell, with base construction beginning in September 1991 at a cost of 4150 million NOK, or approximately US$650 million at the time.
 The base and the deck were built separately, and were joined in 1998 while the base was partially submerged.
 The base is a Condeep gravity base structure built from reinforced concrete.

 The Troll platform was towed over 200 km from Vats, in the northern part of Rogaland, to the Troll field, 80 km north-west of Bergen.
 The tow took seven days.

 Expansion

-In the autumn of 2010 the Troll A platform was expanded with a new module.
+In the autumn of 2010, the Troll A platform was expanded with a new module.
 This module contains living quarters and a new control room.
-The new control room and expanded facilities are needed to support the new compressors (a third and fourth are planned and being installed in 2014).
+The new control room and expanded facilities are needed to support new compressors.
 These compressors are needed due to the dropping reservoir pressure in the wells.

-On 18 June 2013 the new support module M12 for compressors 3 and 4 was lifted on board Troll A. The increased electricity consumption of these compressors required new power cables from shore, and due to grid constraints the platform is cut off from shore power if a grid emergency arises.
+On the 18th of June, 2013, the new support module "M12" for compressors 3 and 4 was lifted on board of Troll A. The increased electricity consumption of these compressors required new power cables from shore, and due to grid constraints, the platform is cut off from shore power if a grid emergency arises.